afroraydude/lighter-discord/README.md

 A lightweight Discord client for Windows, Linux and macOS.

+## Why?

+The reason for creating lighter-discord is because of the slowness of Discord's underlying electron engine.
+Instead, lighter-discord uses a system-integrated webview engine, which can decrease RAM usage significantly.

+Notifications still work, voice and video also work as well.
+Extra features such as Push-to-talk hotkeys and custom themes/plugins are in the works.

 ## Features

 -   **Lightweight** - lighter-discord is a lightweight Discord client that uses less resources than the official client.